 Mulga lands Information Hub : South West NRM has compiled a comprehensive repository of reports, journal articles, books and other materials about the mulga lands specifically, but much of the material is referable to the pastoral zone generally.

 Pasture and paddock management

-A theory of carbon stocks and flows: A separate page explains the carbon grazing model of pasture management.
+A theory of carbon stocks and flows: A separate page on this website explains the carbon grazing model of pasture management.

-Two papers written in 2002 when a vigorous debate was underway over whether graziers should be compensated for regulations preventing clearing of native vegetation.
-(The Government determined not to pay ‘compensation’ but to allocate funds for structural adjustment for properties rendered unviable):
+Two papers written in 2002 when a vigorous debate was underway over whether graziers should be compensated for regulations preventing clearing of native vegetation:

 Institutional Reform in Rural Australia: Defining and Allocating Property Rights – Synapse Consulting